 I think that it’s way different than the other ones.
 I think that if this album came out right after “Bonded by Blood,” then it would have changed the band’s history.
 It’s so different because “Bonded..” was such a landmark record, such a great record that’I watched the band the whole time and I think this is a more, probably, the most brutal record the band has done since “Bonded by Blood.”
 I don’t think the other ones compare to this one because it’s so different.
 It’s got things on it that’it’s different because I had my whole experience with Slayer and I brought that into this record.
 I don’t think that you can really compare other than the fact that we have a different singer.
 3/5 of the band is different, so it’s a totally different band than before.
 It’s not the same chemistry.

 I just speak with Gary (Holt), and he said that there would be a new Exodus studio album coming out soon?

 That’s great news!
 But also, because everybody is nowadays releasing DVD’s, I have to ask if you have plans to release one too?

-The band has but I think that the primary goal is to get back in the studio again and record another album.
-It’s been a year and we toured throughout the world so it’s just time to get home and write new stuff.
+The band has, but I think that the primary goal is to get back in the studio again and record another album.
+It’s been a busy year, and we toured throughout the world, so it’s just time to get home and write new stuff.

-We just had to get back on the road again, you know what I mean?
-There still needs to be’the next record needs to be record.
-Really this is the first record the whole current band will have done.
+We just had to get back on the road again; you know what I mean?
+There still needs to be’the next record needs to be recorded.
+This is the first record the whole current band will have done.
 I can’t think, when it comes to music, I can’t think past the next goal.
 The next goal is to do a new record, now a DVD because everything else does it matter.
 Because if it sucks, what difference does it make?

-You’ve been in Finland a couple of times.
-If I remember right your first time in here was in 1990 in Helsinki with Forbidden?
+You’ve been Finland a couple of times.
+If I remember right your first time here was in 1990 in Helsinki with Forbidden?

 That was a tour we did with Death Angel.